 - Age – the longer you live, the more exposure to the sun

-- Fair skin, freckles, light eyes – the less skin pigmentation, the
+- Fair skin, freckles, light eyes – the less skin pigmentation, the greater the risk

 - History of sunburns – especially early in life